sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   by the always_remove_bb flag: when the flag is set to True the whole residue is removed even if a clash is just detected in the side-chain.

-  The function performs the filtering directly on the the entity which is passed as an argument.
-The entity gets altered by the function.
+  The function returns a view containing all elements (residues, atoms) that have not been removed from the input structure, plus a :class:`~ost.mol.alg.ClashingInfo` object containing information about the detected clashes.

   Two atoms are defined as clashing if their distance is shorter than the reference distance minus a tolerance threshold.
 The information about the clashing distances and the tolerance thresholds for all possible pairs of